QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

 ```

 ### Inputs
-Blueprint designers can expose blueprint inputs to their end-users to add flexibility while launching a new sandbox from the blueprints - without altering the blueprint code itself.
+Blueprint designers can publish blueprint inputs to their end-users to add flexibility while launching a new sandbox from the blueprints - without altering the blueprint code itself.
 Inputs data can be later used in the blueprint to control orchestration, pass information to automation process and more.

 Input definition is composed out of the following fields:
 - The input name